cms-govner/CombineHarvester/README.md

 ## Make the Datacard

 The main script is named "Top_EFT_Maker.py".
+This creates a datacard from an input text file.
 To run it:

     cd CombineHarvester/TopEFT/test
     python ../scripts/Top_EFT_Maker.py

+Alternatively, a datacard can be made from root files.

+    cd CombineHarvester/TopEFT/test
+    python ../scripts/Root_tester.py

 The resulting datacard will be created in your current directory (.../test/)